lassekongo83/Frellwits-filter-lists/Swedish/filter_info_en.md

 Some answers may also be found in [uBlock Origin's wiki](https://github.com/gorhill/uBlock/wiki).

 If you don't agree with any of the solutions in the list you can contact me on reddit and explain why.
-Alternatively you can write your own filter rule, make your own fork of the list, whitelist the page in question, or deactivate the whole list in uBO's or Nano's settings.
+Alternatively you can write your own filter rule, make your own fork of the list, whitelist the page in question, or deactivate the whole list in uBlock Origin's settings.